alexkolo/rag_nutrition_facts_blog/docs/internal_how_to_build.md

 # How I build this bot

-- As I'm interest in living health and healthy lives and very much the [blog post of Dr. Greger](https://nutritionfacts.org/blog/), I decided to build a bot based on this well researched blog posts.
+- As I'm interest in living health and healthy lives and very much the [blog post of nutritionfacts.org](https://nutritionfacts.org/blog/), I decided to build a bot based on this well researched blog posts.

 ## Data Acquisition